johngodley/redirection/readme.txt

 * Alters database to support case insensitivity, trailing slashes, and query params.
 Please backup your data

 == Changelog ==

+= 4.5 - ??? =
+* Add HTTP header feature, with x-robots-tag
+* Move HTTPS setting to new Site page
+* Add filter to disable redirect hits
+* Add an 'Disable Redirection' option to stop Redirection, in case you break your site
+* Fill out API documentation
+* Fix style with WordPress 5.4
+* Fix encoding of # in .htaccess

 = 4.4.2 - 29th September 2019 =
 * Fix missing options for monitor group